AY2324S1-CS2113-T17-1/tp/docs/UserGuide.md

 `add-cycle`

 You can record your activities in AtheltiCLI by adding different activities including running, cycling, and swimming.
 A brief summary of the activity will be shown after adding the activity.
+Use the detailed list command to access the full activity insights.

 **Syntax:**